British writer and director Peter Greenaway received the Outstanding British Contribution To Cinema Award in 2014.

 Artist, visionary, provocateur – all have been used to describe this year’s Special Award recipient, filmmaker Peter Greenaway.

 BAFTAI know nothing about you, but I do know two things – two people fucked to make you and I’m sorry, you’re going to die,” smiles filmmaker Peter Greenaway.
 The recipient of this year’s BAFTA for Outstanding British Contribution To Cinema has always been a forthright, singular artist, a Welsh-born iconoclast known for his painterly cinematic style and penchant for pushing boundaries.
 Indeed, his to-the-point analysis of all of us reflects his ongoing fascination with sex and death – the twin forces of Eros and Thanatos from Greek mythology – that permeates his work.
-Even a cursory familiarity with his films – with the prime example being The Cook, The Thief, His Wife And Her Lover (1989) – exposes Greenaway’s examination of what he refers to as the very beginning and the very end.
+Even a cursory familiarity with his films – with the prime example being (1989) – exposes Greenaway’s examination of what he refers to as the very beginning and the very end.
 “We’re all extremely, deeply fascinated – whether you’re a nun or a serial killer – with these issues,” he explains.
 “A novelist like Balzac might have said that money was important, but money’s only there to manipulate the sex and the death anyway.
 You could say that Shakespeare’s plays are about power, but that power is circulating around notions of beginnings and ends, starts and finishes.”
-Going back to his own start, Greenaway hails from Newport in Gwent, and began his artistic life as a painter before branching out into film in 1966, making his striking debut, The Falls, in 1980, followed by his first traditional narrative feature, The Draughtsman’s Contract, in 1982.
-What followed was a run of richly creative, visually arresting and thematically challenging films that, he says, “push the edges”, from A Zed & Two Noughts (1985) and The Belly Of An Architect (1987) through to Nightwatching (2007) and Goltzius And The Pelican Company (2012).
+Going back to his own start, Greenaway hails from Newport in Gwent, and began his artistic life as a painter before branching out into film in 1966, making his striking debut, , in 1980, followed by his first traditional narrative feature, , in 1982.
+What followed was a run of richly creative, visually arresting and thematically challenging films that, he says, “push the edges”, from (1985) and (1987) through to (2007) and (2012).
 Plenty of sex and death is explored to be sure.
 “Somebody once asked me, ‘Why, Mr Greenaway, did you move from painting to cinema?’ and rather cheekily I said, ‘Paintings don’t have soundtracks,’” he laughs.
 “That’s a simplification because cinema has so many elements, but it’s basically true.
 I was often criticised in England for being far too concerned with form and not content, but for a long time the French have said there’s no such thing as content anymore – the language is the content.
 I always have this eye for the emotion of the pictorial image and try very, very hard to use all the contemporary gizmos I can – there’s practically a new one every afternoon now – to expand filmmaking language.”
 Receiving an award like the Academy’s Outstanding British Contribution To Cinema can be misconceived as the bell tolling at the end of a career – or even a life, given Greenaway’s obsessions – and this immediately occurred to him upon hearing about the award.

 I always have this eye for the emotion of the pictorial image and try very hard to expand filmmaking language.

 BAFTA“Didn’t David Hockney say that if you’re English and you can still boil an egg when you’re 70, they’ll give you a medal?” he says, wryly.
 “But it sounds rather grand.
 I was a little surprised.
 I’m a bit of an outsider as a filmmaker.
 I haven’t lived in England now for about 20 years.
 I live in Amsterdam and I feel like a European now.
 I’m at an age that my next great adventure must be death, though the last three films I’ve made are not inherently about that, they’re more about notions of immortality through art.
 Although, if you seek immortality, you shouldn’t be a filmmaker.
 Cinema is very ephemeral, it needs so much technology to reproduce it.
 The first 30 years of cinema was silent and who watches silent cinema anymore?”
 So how does he feel he’ll be remembered for his work?
 “Journalists have often said that you’re only allowed to make three good films,” he smiles.
 “I hope I have a bit more time to make those good three films, but that’s probably not true anymore.
-So I think my reputation will probably be associated with The Draughtman’s Contract, The Cook, The Thief, His Wife, And Her Lover, and The Pillow Book.
+So I think my reputation will probably be associated with , , and .
 But I have made 15 films and we’re working on the 16th now.
 Cinema’s a lottery – you can have a great script, great actors, everything you need; put it in the oven; take it out and…” A lot of Greenaway’s recent output has been outside of conventional cinema, including exhibition and installations in Venice’s Palazzo Fortuny, Barcelona’s John Miro Gallery and the Louvre in Paris, and he believes this reflects the changing nature of how we consume and create images.

 Journalists say you’re only allowed to make three good films.
 I hope I have a bit more time to make those three good films.